7335 Gloria Dr

 Tad Ballew, Ph.D.
 Cultural Anthropologist-Translator: "TigerFish is a wonderfully engaging, brave, and deeply personal story of a young girl’s childhood in wartime Vietnam, the refugee experience, culture clash, and the power of true love.
 Hoàng Chi Trương wants her story to benefit not only her children and larger family, but also the growing number of refugees in the world today.
 She hopes her experience can help humanize the dislocated, those compelled by war or want to leave their homelands with no promise of return.
 It is a very timely tale.
 Trương shows that a key in meeting the challenges facing refugees, and the challenges of negotiating cultural difference more broadly, is simple mutual respect, seeing humanity in otherness.
 Or, as she advises her daughter, treating people with compassion and love.
 Indeed, Trương’s extraordinary life and story are a testament to the power of compassion and love.
 What the world needs now."

-Brydie Wright - Author of Daddy and the World's Longest Poo.
-“Many parts of the world are suffering a refugee crisis as we speak and it is easy to forget that waves of forced emigration have been happening for years and even centuries, most predominantly in times of war.
+Brydie Wright - Author.“Many parts of the world are suffering a refugee crisis as we speak and it is easy to forget that waves of forced emigration have been happening for years and even centuries, most predominantly in times of war.
 Trương reminds us of the struggles faced by Southern Vietnamese families who were forced to flee death or imprisonment after the fall of Saigon, as the Vietnam war came to a close in 1975.
 Her memoir, Tigerfish, is a fascinating tale of what it was like for Trương and her large family, to adjust from their privileged life in their home country to refugee status in America, starting all over again.
 The story of the family's assimilation told through the innocent eyes of the young 'Chi,' is an endearing one.
 No doubt it will resonate with many who have faced similar circumstances, out of their control, and survived to share their experiences.”

 Becky McCleery, a reader: “I found TigerFish to be fascinating!
 I loved how Trương was able to share her story in a way that was both moving and relatable, bringing together some of the horrors of war and the refugee experience, with humor and wonder in her coming-of-age story.
 Though originally written for her children, I believe Trương’s story is especially poignant at this time.
 Too often, it’s easy to label those of another skin color, country, or religion as “other.”
 In sharing her story, Trương gives us a powerful reminder that beyond the labels, refugees and immigrants are human beings, just like us.
 Through this inspiring account of her experience as a refugee and building a new life in America, Trương thoughtfully reminds us that we (all of humanity) have so much in common if we will only have the courage and compassion to reach out and connect.”